There are many styles of financial Kung Fu.

 I grew up watching classic foreign Kung Fu movies where schools would constantly be fighting with each other to prove “My Monkey Kung Fu is more powerful than your Slinking Tiger Style”.
 Blogging is different and even though we may approach things slightly differently or have a different emphasis, personal finance blogs are complimentary.

-I have listed the finance blogs that I know that are particularly relevant to Canadians and Canadian physicians, dentists, lawyers and other high income professionals or business owners.
+I have listed the finance blogs and podcasts that I think are particularly relevant to Canadians and Canadian physicians, dentists, lawyers and other high-income professionals or business owners.

 Canadian Physician Finance Blogs By Physicians

 There are now several of us that I know of:

 - Dr. FIREfly – A Canadian resident writing about basic financial literacy with a FIRE slant.
 The perspective from a resident is a welcomed addition to what I am trying to do here.